Call for more information:

-JFCS East Bay’s mental health clinicians have extensive expertise working with children and families to address the wide range of issues that may arise during childhood and adolescence.
 Our therapists specialize in all ages and stages of development from birth to twenty-one.
-We focus on reducing symptoms of distress as well as enhancing the loving relationships between parents and children.
-We provide therapy in English, Spanish, or Hebrew.
+We focus on reducing symptoms of distress as well as enhancing relationships between caregivers and children.
+We provide therapy in English, Spanish, and Hebrew.

 Common issues we can help with include: